IBM/cpdctl/README_command_reference.md

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--custom=@path/to/file.json`.

-`--asset` (<a href="#cli-rel-example-schema-wx-ai">`Rel`</a>)
-:   A reference to a resource.
-This JSON option can instead be provided by setting individual fields with other options.
-It is mutually exclusive with those options.

-    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--asset=@path/to/file.json`.

 `--prompt-template` (<a href="#cli-simple-rel-example-schema-wx-ai">`SimpleRel`</a>)
 :   A reference to a resource.
 This JSON option can instead be provided by setting individual fields with other options.
 It is mutually exclusive with those options.